 There is no compromise on the specs and features, as the super-high resolution 4.2MP sensor designed with Canon’s Dual Pixel CMOS AF technology brings full-time phase-detect AF for faster focusing along with nice and smooth video recording.
 Adding up to the tasty package is the dramatic boost in resolution as it packs more pixels than ever before.
-There are only a few reservations, such as no built-in viewfinder and no 4K but overall it’s a fantastic camera.
+There are only a few reservations, such as no built-in viewfinder and no 4K, but overall it’s’s a fantastic camera.

 Another thing that makes is well worthy of consideration is the latest Digic 7 processing engine, which gives it an impressive speed boost over the M5.
 This processing engine results in better subject detection and tracking over the previous DIGIC 6 engine.
 It also allows is 9fps burst shooting and also allows raw files to be processed in-camera post-capture.

-Another welcome improvement is EOS M6’s LCD screen which is not only competitively speedy but also measuring three inches in size and bears 1.04 million dots thus giving a brighter and clearer view.
+Another welcome improvement is EOS M6’s LCD screen, which is not only competitively speedy but also measuring three inches in size and bears 1.04 million dots, thus giving a brighter and clearer view.
 It is also touch-sensitive and tilts downwards over a 45-degree angle.

 Moreover, users can also pull it right round to face the front.
 But the drawback that comes with viewing is that the EOS M6 doesn’t incorporate an electronic viewfinder.
-Another lacking is the very obvious absence of 4K as Canon has opted for Full HD video at frame rates up to 60p instead.
+Another lacking is the undeniable absence of 4K as Canon has opted for Full HD video at frame rates up to 60p instead.

-However, the tilting screen, microphone socket, Dual Pixel CMOS AF system and a touchscreen, and small size make up for it and make M6 an interesting choice especially for vloggers.
+However, the tilting screen, microphone socket, Dual Pixel CMOS AF system, and a touchscreen, and small size make up for it and make M6 an interesting choice, especially for vloggers.

 Then this camera is also equipped with five-axis digital image stabilization to keep wide recording a little steadier while shooting with movements.
 Another area where this EOS M6 shines is in connectivity options.
-It has Wi-Fi, NFC as well as Bluetooth present, thus you can keep the camera paired up with your smartphone at all times.
+It has Wi-Fi, NFC as well as Bluetooth present.
+Thus you can keep the camera paired up with your smartphone at all times.

 Then the battery life is also good as you can get 295 frames per charge.
 This can be boosted to around 425 frames by enabling the Eco.
 So all in all, the plethora of features make this M6 worth considering even with the 4K lacking!